-Earlier this year we began the process of changing the way residents applied for or renewed parking permits so that it could be done through the council’s MyAccount payment system; the same system used for other council services, such as Council Tax.
+The way residents apply for or renew parking permits has changed.
+It can now be done through the council’s MyAccount system; the same system used for other council services, such as Council Tax.

 In the long term, this change will improve the customer experience, making transactions with the council easier.
 It will also better protect against fraud and increase council efficiency.